christosgalano/devops-with-github/docs/actions/actions.md

 In this example, the workflow is named "create-update-label" and it is triggered by a push to the main branch.
 The workflow contains a single job called "create-update-label" that runs on the latest version of Ubuntu.
 The job has only one step:

-1. Use the `create-update-label` action
+- Use the `create-update-label` action

 ## Summary

-To summarize, GitHub Actions allows users to create and reuse their own actions in their workflows.
+To summarize, GitHub Actions allows users to create and reuse their own actions in their workflows so that they can automate repetitive tasks and save time.
 They can be written in any language and run on any operating system, and they can be used to perform a variety of tasks such as building, deploying code, running tests, and sending notifications.
 They can be stored in a separate repository, shared and reused across multiple projects and teams, and also versioned to ensure they are tested and working correctly before they are used in production.

 ## References